cnsuhao/engine1/docs/Markdown/MainPage.md

 ## Planned Improvements

 Near Term:
+- Optimizations to the data model with google protocol buffers
+- C# interface support
+- Integration with CTest
+- Utilize external data configurations to manage the large verification data set
 - Updates to ensure no 3rd party software license compliance issues for certain commercial applications
-- C# interface support
-- Utilize external data configurations to pull the large verification data set

 Long Term:
-- Public Continuous Build Server and CDash Server for improved verification and validation
+- Public Continuous Integration Server and CDash Server for improved verification and validation
 - Pull/Merge request process for methodology changes
 - Modularity improvements for model swapping